 The first thing you have to do with a French press is measure and grind your coffee beans.
 Then, add boiling water and move the brew.
 Steep for some minutes, preferably four minutes.
 Last but not least, push the press, and your coffee will be ready.

 First, you will need to pour water into your kettle.
+You can get a pour-over coffee kettle at Barista Warrior.
 Then, insert your filter or basket and serve some ground coffee in there.
 Close your Moka pot and place it on your stove.
 After some minutes, you will hear some bubbly noise, telling you that your coffee is made.

 Can express coffee machines make cortado?